Book a 2-hour employment consultation for just £350

 What is basic award compensation?

 The basic award is calculated in the same way as a statutory redundancy payment (see the government’s redundancy pay calculator).
-The formula takes into account the Claimant’s age, length of service and the amount of a week’s pay (which is capped).
-An employment tribunal also has the right reduce the basic award if the employee’s conduct prior to dismissal was poor.
+The formula considers the Claimant’s age, length of service and the amount of a week’s pay (which is capped).
+An employment tribunal also has the right to reduce the basic award if the employee’s conduct prior to dismissal was poor.

 What is the compensatory award?